puppetlabs-toy-chest/puppetlabs-azure/README.md

 For using the Resource Manager API instead you require a service principal on the Active Directory.
 The [official documentation covers creating this and retrieving the required credentials](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/).
+Please note that for the Azure Resource Manager (ARM) API you will require powershell access to complete the credential generation.

 ### Installing the Azure module